Patty López: 2014 California State Assembly

-In 2014, she ran for office for the first time and was elected to the California State Assembly, narrowly defeating the incumbent in an upset.
-She was immediately accused of numerous serious campaign finance violations by her opponents, including money laundering, purposefully hiding donors, and secretly arranging independent expenditures to benefit her.
-She was subjected to an over year long investigation by the California Fair Political Practices Commission.
-The Commission ultimately exonerated her of all serious charges although they found some minor infractions in record-keeping and she was fined accordingly.
-Her most serious campaign finance law violation was her failure to properly deposit approximately $800 in campaign funds raised from selling homemade pupusas and tamales on the side of a freeway off-ramp into her campaign bank account first before spending it on campaign t-shirts for her volunteers.

-Since joining the Assembly, Patty López has authored several pieces of legislation that have been successfully enacted into law.
+In 2014, López ran for office for the first time and was elected to the California State Assembly, narrowly defeating the incumbent in an upset.
+While in the Assembly, López authored several pieces of legislation that have been successfully enacted into law.
 Her most important piece of legislation was the Right to Dry bill, which prohibits apartment complexes and multiple family residential dwellings from banning individuals who wish to dry their clothing on a clothes line.
 She also authored legislation to require an independent film maker to sit as a board member on California's Filming Commission.
-In 2016, she was honored by the National Women's Political Caucus as the recipient of their annual Leadership award.
-She was also given the annual Green Leadership Award in 2016.
 She notably authored a bill to make prosecutorial misconduct a felony offense.
 Although she was accused of being a secret Republican, Patty López earned a perfect score from the Courage Campaign in their review of her 2015 voting record.
 She also has led activist rallies in her community in defense of the rights of undocumented immigrants and the rights of transgender individuals.

-Patty López has also been known to occasionally give remarks on the State Assembly floor in Spanish, which is her first language.
+López has also been known to occasionally give remarks on the State Assembly floor in Spanish, which is her first language.
 She was one of five Democrats in the State Assembly to vote against the mandatory vaccination bill, SB 277.
 Additionally, she was a strong proponent of the minimum wage increase to $15 an hour in California, reflecting on the Assembly floor about her own experience as a minimum wage earner.

+In 2016, she was honored by the National Women's Political Caucus as the recipient of their annual Leadership award.
+She was also given the annual Green Leadership Award in 2016.

+After her unexpected win, opponents immediately accused her of numerous campaign finance violations, although she was ultimately exonerated of all allegations with the exception of one minor infraction.
+The accusations included allegations of money laundering, purposefully hiding donors, and secretly arranging independent expenditures to benefit her.
+Ultimately, after a year-long investigation by the California Fair Political Practices Commission, López was found guilty of only one campaign finance violation: spending approximately $800 in cash raised from selling homemade pupusas and tamales without first depositing the cash into her campaign's bank account.